What is Payment Fraud? What are the Best Strategies to Protect Your Business?

 What is payment fraud?

-Payment fraud refers to any criminal fraud tactic where the perpetrator conducts a financial transaction without a valid authorization to do so.
+Payment fraud refers to any criminal fraud tactic by which the perpetrator conducts a financial transaction without a valid authorization to do so.
 The fraudster typically impersonates a legitimate user, then completes as many purchases as possible (often in quick succession) to acquire goods for resale.

 Is payment fraud only an online threat?